 This item shows the impact of changes in the non-financial assumptions, mainly mortality and morbidity rates, surrender and lapse rates and operating expenses.
-MCEV increased primarily due to lower mortality rates and lower operating expenses.
+MCEV increased due to lower mortality and morbidity rates and refinement of surrender and lapse rates.